 Our work does not directly follow the long-term goal of building a 'complete mind'.
 However we think that we will encounter many of the problems in our limited domain which will have to be solved in building a complete mind.
-In particular a distinction between different levels, reactive and deliberative modes, meta-level reasoning and so on, seems to be very important in the wider context of mathematical reasoning, maybe even feelings play a role.
-So we think that our work could be of general interest and that we could benefit from the general work in the area.
+In particular a distinction between different levels, reactive and deliberative modes, meta-level reasoning and so on, seems to be very important in the wider context of mathematical reasoning.